topofocus/active-orient/examples/time_graph.md

 ```

 To filter datasets in that way, anything represented is queried from the database.
 In contrast to
-a pure ruby implementation this works for small and large grid's.
+a pure ruby implementation, this works for small and large grid's.

 Obviously, you can do neat ruby-array playings, which are limited to the usual sizes.
-For example. as »TAG[31]« returns an array, the elements can be treated with ruby flavour:
+For example.
+As »TAG[31]« returns an array, the elements can be treated with ruby flavour:

 ```ruby